bocharsky-bw/Arrayzy/README.md

 ### createFromJson

+Creates an instance array from a `JSON` string:

 ``` php
 $a = MutableArray::createFromJson('{"a": 1, "b": 2, "c": 3}');
 $a->toArray(); // ['a' => 1, 'b' => 2, 'c' => 3]